- Do you have difficulty balancing being the “good guy” and being a “good parent”?

 - Are you trying to join two families into one?

-Remarriage has its own set of challenges, what with parenting, step parenting, dealing with the exes, all while trying to be happy newlyweds.
-If it starts to be too much for you to handle alone, therapy can give you the perspective needed to understand how to move forward.
-An outside perspective with a Marriage Counselor, Couples Counselor, or Life Coach, with years of experience and can bring some clarity to help bring about a positive outlook to something that otherwise could continue to look dismal and nonproductive.
+Remarriage has its own set of challenges, what with parenting, step parenting, dealing with the “exes”, all while trying to be happy newlyweds.
+If it starts to be too much for you to handle alone, counseling can give you the perspective needed to understand how to move forward.
+An outside perspective with a Marriage Counselor with years of experience can bring some clarity to help bring about a positive outlook to something that otherwise could continue to look dismal and nonproductive.

 Kids of all ages want structure and limit setting, but knowing how to set those limits for kids of varying ages can be tricky.
 There’s a difference between discipline and punishment, and while the first is effective and necessary, the second is counterproductive.
 Counseling can help parents identify and exercise appropriate behavior in managing their family more effectively.